task123/sim_db/doc/source/use.rst

     $ submit_sim

 , which will run all simulations that have not been run yet after a confimation question.

+Extensive examples for Python and C can also be found in the same directory, `sim_db/examples/`, on `github<https://github.com/lkajsdlf>`.

 Dependencies
 ============